amyjoscelyn/woa-quiz/README.md

 # The Witches of Aeithlynik Story Game
 See if you're likely to be accepted into the prestigious academy of magic!
+Based on the story-in-progress <a href="https://issuu.com/spindlepress/docs/witches_of_aeithlynik__ch_1-7">The Witches of Aeithlynik</a> by Amy Joscelyn and Emily Gildea.

 A type of choose-your-own-adventure game pioneering a reusable app template that can be loaded with external story files.